How To Stencil on Wood [The Ultimate Guide & Video, 2023]

 How to Stencil on Wood with Acrylic Paint

 I happen to use latex paint with this project but 9 times out of 10 I use acrylic paint when stenciling.
 It’s actually a little easier to use acrylic paint when stenciling wood because it’s slightly thicker and less likely to bleed under the stencil edge.
-Still, make sure to make sure that a small amount of paint doesn’t settle on the inside edge of the stencil pattern.
+Still, make sure that a small amount of excess paint doesn’t settle on the inside edges of the stencil pattern.
+This will ensure you have smooth, crisp lines after your stencil paint dries.

-To avoid this, use light coats of paint with your spouncer or foam brush.
-If you do get too much paint on the stencil, wipe extra paint off your brush and brush the stencil edges until there’s not much paint in the edges.
-Pull up the stencil after a few minutes and let the acrylic paint completely dry for a couple hours.
-Acrylic
+To avoid this, use light coats of acrylic craft paint with your spouncer or foam brush.
+If you do get too much paint on the stencil, wipe extra paint off your brush and brush the edges of the stencil until there’s not much paint.
+Pull up the stencil after a few minutes and let the acrylic paint completely dry for a couple of hours.

 How To Stencil on Wood Signs Without Bleeding

 You can use this same blog post tutorial on DIY wood signs.
-I have had so much fun making my own wood sign stencils with important Scripture verses and quotes using this technique: How To Make Your Own Wooden Signs (No Equipment Needed)
+I have had so much fun making my own wood signs with important Scripture verses and quotes using this technique: How To Make Your Own Wooden Signs (No Equipment Needed)

 When it comes to making your own stencils, using a Silhouette Cameo or Cricut is a such an easy way to cut vinyl for stencil projects like painted wood signs.
 For beautiful signs without bleedthrough, be sure to add a clear cut to hard surfaces that have a lot of wood grain.